ts4z/barge-rulebook/src/dramaha-49.md

 Three community cards are placed face up.
 This is followed by a round of betting at the small bet limit.

-Then each player in turn discards zero to THREE cards from their hand.
+Then each player in turn discards zero to *three* cards from their hand.
 Once all of the discards have been announced, the dealer will deal each player an appropriate number of replacement cards.
-Note that this differs from Triple Draw Dramaha, where the draw takes place *before* the flop betting.
+Note that this differs from [Triple Draw Dramaha](triple-draw-dramaha.md), where the draw takes place *before* the flop betting.

 One additional community card is placed face up.
 This is followed by a round of